How do you motivate apprentices? 7 Reviews

 However, they rarely meet people who can really deal with young people on an equal footing and impart the necessary professional knowledge with joy and in a “youth-friendly” manner.

 The solution is simple: it is only necessary to ensure that someone in the company, which is perhaps even young, is chosen to teach the basics.

-This does not have to be for the entire first year of the apprenticeship, not even for several months.
+That doesn't have to be for the entire first year of the apprenticeship, not even for several months.
 It is enough if a young person who has completed the apprenticeship and yet has not forgotten what it feels like to be “the new one” accompanies the trainees in their everyday life for the first few weeks.
-A contact person who can impart knowledge, but without being strict, unapproachable or "from above".
+A contact person who can impart knowledge, but without being strict, unapproachable or “from above”.

 Conclusion: The first weeks in the operation decide

 The first weeks in a company can decide for apprentices about welfare and woe.
 Whoever wants to do it right at first does not at first try to show the young people the seriousness of the working life.

 Clever decision-makers go a little gentler, because for trainees everything is new in the first days and weeks.
 Anyone who turns the right levers here not only motivates for everything else, but also attracts new colleagues, who are loyal to the company regardless of the situation.

 More knowledge - PDF download, eCourses or personal advice